TinuCH1976/link-library/readme.txt

    beforecatlist3 (default null) - Third element to be placed before a link category section<br/>
    divorheader (default false) - Output div before and after cat name if false, output heading tag if true<br/>
    catnameoutput (default linklistcatname) - Name of div class or heading to output<br/>
-   showrssicon (default false) - Output RSS URI if available and assign to standard RSS icon
+   showrssicon (default false) - Output RSS URI if available and assign to standard RSS icon<br />
+   linkaddfrequency (default 0) - Frequency at which extra before and after output should be placed around links<br />
+   addbeforelink (default null) - Addition output to be placed before link<br />
+   addafterlink (default null) - Addition output to be placed after link

 == Screenshots ==